 This action copies the value of the selected property to all properties in the Object Hierarchy which have the same name.
 This action is similar to Assign Value to Peers but the change is made over the entire Object Hierarchy.

 If it is a dynamic property, the updated value is also set in the underlying CORBA object.

-Properties which are locked (see Locking on page 18) are protected from being updated by this action.
+Properties which are locked (see "Locking") are protected from being updated by this action.